HardcoreCoder/CSStar/README.md

 create edits and commit them by typing in the console:

-git commit -a and then: git push
+git commit -a and then: git push.